abqut/fractalC/README.md

 ### Installing

-* Download the repository and run 'make' to build.
+* Download the repository, create a directory named 'obj' and run 'make' to build.
 * All paths are relative by default and the structure of the repo is assumed.

 ### Executing program